-Once you are happy with your letter you can save it by clicking the tick icon on the list of existing letters.
+Once you are happy with your letter you can save it by clicking the icon in the toolbar, and you will be returned to the list of letters.

 Working with sub documents

 What is a sub document?

 Sub documents are designed to display information from a record which is either contained in multi-select fields, sub forms, or journals.